-HIST 333 Inventing China 3 units
+HIST 333 Inventing China

 This course investigates the unfolding of the idea of "China" in history.
 The course examines the "invention" of the Chinese past and present according to the circumstances of different periods, political needs, and cultural self-images of the population inhabiting this area of the world a population that changed quite significantly over time in its constitution.
-Prerequisite: Any History course or junior standing.

-HIST 335 China Since 1949:

-The People's Republic 3 units
+HIST 335 China Since 1949: The People's Republic